Something Beautiful (song)

 "Something Beautiful" is a song co-written by English musicians Guy Chambers and Robbie Williams.
 Originally offered to Welsh singer Tom Jones, it was released as the third single from Williams' fifth studio album, Escapology (2002).
-The track was issued in Europe on 7 July 2003 and in the United Kingdom three weeks later, on 28 July.
+The track was issued in Japan on 21 May 2003 and in Europe two months later, in July.
 "Something Beautiful" reached number three on the UK Singles Chart and peaked within the top 10 in Denmark, Ireland, the Netherlands, New Zealand, and Romania.